 1. Prevent premature ageing

-According to the Skin Cancer Foundation, ultraviolet A rays (UVA rays) can penetrate deeply to cause damage, even through window glass and on cloudy days.
-You may not experience sunburn (caused by UVB rays), but the skin damage happens to the skin cells below the surface that you may not find until later when spots arise.
+Ultraviolet A rays (UVA rays) can penetrate deeply to cause damage, even through window glass and on cloudy days.
+While you may not experience sunburn (caused by UVB rays), the skin damage to skin cells from UVA develops below the outermost layer of the skin, called the epidermis, only to be discovered much later when spots arise.

 2. Protect yourself from skin cancer

-UVB rays are the rays responsible for causing the inflammatory response which leads to sunburn.
-Once this sunburn peels, the cells that remain are susceptible to further damage over time, increasing your risk of developing skin cancer.
+UVB rays are responsible for causing redness and inflammation, leading to sunburn.
+Once this sunburn peels, the remaining cells are susceptible to further damage over time, increasing your risk of developing skin cancer.

 3. Block blue light emitted from screens

-Despite blue light not being able to cause sunburn, it can be incredibly harmful to the skin.
-The free radicals formed by blue light can cause premature ageing, age spots from increased melanin and sagging from a decrease in collagen.
+Blue light does not cause sunburn, but the free radicals formed by blue light can cause premature ageing, age spots from increased melanin and sagging skin from a decrease in collagen.
+Prolonged blue light exposure, that is, more than an hour, can cause cell shrinkage and even cell death.

 4. Boost your skincare routine